 Brian Williams Net Worth

-Brian Williams Net Worth: Brian Williams is an American news anchor who has a net worth of $40 million.
-He currently serves as the chief anchor for the NBC News cable news channel MSNBC.
-He is also the host of the network's program "The 11th Hour with Brian Williams".
+Brian Williams is an American news anchor who has a net worth of $50 million.
+Brian worked in various positions at NBC for 28 years, announcing his departure in November 2021.
+In his later years, Brian served as the chief anchor for the NBC News cable news channel MSNBC.
+He was also the host of the network's program "The 11th Hour with Brian Williams".

 Williams' big break came in 1993 when he joined NBC News as an anchor on the national program "Weekend Nightly News".
 He was soon promoted to chief White House Correspondent.
 Then, in the summer of 1996, he landed his own show "The News with Brian Williams", on which he served as both anchor and managing editor.
 The show was broadcast on MSNBC on CNBC.
 At the same time, he was the primary substitute anchor and weekend anchor for "The NBC Nightly News with Tom Brokaw".
 He made regular appearances on John Stewart's version of "The Daily Show".
 He also frequently appeared on NBC's comedy "30 Rock" as himself.
 Williams officially replaced Tom Brokaw as anchor on "NBC Nightly News" from 2004 to 2015, and also hosted "Rock Center with Brian Williams" from 2011 to 2013.
 "Rock Center" was the first new NBC News program that launched in a primetime spot in almost two decades, and replaced the drama "The Playboy Club".
 Ultimately, it was cancelled in 2013 due to the combined factors of low ratings and difficulty finding the show a permanent time slot.